wangfowen/owenwangdotcom/_posts/2015-02-01-how-to-make-friends.md

 ##2.
 Build rapport##

 Surprisingly, not everyone shares the exact same interests as me.
-Therefore, when I talk to someone, we're trying to find our common interests to talk about.

 Conversation doesn't work out when one person talks about something of interest to them, but the other person doesn't care.
-When there's no common interests, that's where the "small talk and how is your weekend crap" occurs.
+When there's no reciprocated caring, that's where the "small talk and how is your weekend crap" occurs.

-Sometimes I'm unable to find common ground with the other person.
-This is where I try to take an interest in something they enjoy.
-You never know what you may learn about a subject you didn't previously think you cared about.

-And if that still doesn't work, then maybe it just doesn't work.
+One way to solve this is to find common interests we can both talk about and care about.
+But if we can't find one, another way is to try to care about their interests.
+If I don't know anything about the subject, it's a good chance to learn something new about it!

+If you can't find a common interest, and even when you try to probe and learn more about theirs you find it's not working out, then maybe it just doesn't work out.
 Sometimes you can't seem to find that mutual attraction no matter what.
 Maybe that means the other party didn't achieve step 1, or they're just not interested in you.
 That happens.
 It sucks, but don't let it stop you from trying to connect with other people!

-If you find it often not working out, and you want to change that, try developing more hobbies or traveling more.
-Not only do they open your mind, they also allow you to have more interesting talking points wherein you could potentially develop that mutual interest.

 ##3.
 Open up##